 How is HP diagnosed?

-The diagnosis of HP is considered when two or more close family members, meaning parents, siblings, or children, in at least two generations have recurrent pancreatitis.
-Genetic testing is available for mutations in the PRSS1, SPINK1, and CFTR genes for people who may have HP.
+The diagnosis of HP is considered when 2 or more close family members, meaning parents, siblings, or children, in at least 2 generations have recurrent pancreatitis.
+Genetic testing is sometimes considered for patients who develop recurrent pancreatitis at young ages.
+Genetic testing is available for mutations in the PRSS1, SPINK1, and CFTR genes.

 What are the estimated cancer risks associated with HP?